Telefonica/novum-push-authorization/README.md

 # novum-push-authorization
-service and agent for the push-authorization flow generated in the OB
+service and agent in Novum for handling the push-authorization flow generated in the OB